 *This post may contain affiliate links.
 Please see my disclosure for more details!*

-Now, I am a true fan of all things Scone.
-I love fruity ones, plain ones, chocolatey ones are definitely CHEESE scones!
-Seriously though, cheese is one of my favourite things on the planet – I struggle not to eat it every day (please don’t find that gross, I don’t mean it that way!)
+Now, I am a true fan of all things scone – fruity, plain or savoury.
+I love my fruit scones, my plain buttery scones, my lemon and blueberry scones but these delicious savoury cheese scones are right at the top of my list!
+Seriously though, cheese is one of my favourite things on the planet – I struggle not to eat it every day.

 - Extra grated cheese

 - Heat the oven to 220C/210C Fan/Gas mark 7 and line a baking tray(s) - place tray in the oven to start heating with the oven

 - Mix together the self raising flour, unsalted butter, mustard powder, cayenne pepper, and salt then rub together until the butter has essentially disappeared and the texture of all the mixture is like breadcrumbs - alternatively, put all of the same ingredients into a food processor and mix until the breadcrumbs texture is created!

 - Mix in the grated cheese, and then pour in 75% of the milk

 - Stir with a spatula until combined into a slightly sticky dough - if it is too dry, then continue to add the rest of the milk until it is ideal

 - Tip the dough out onto a lightly floured work surface and pat down with your hand till it is about 3-4cm deep